rollchains/spawn/docs/versioned_docs/version-v0.50.x/03-demos/04-cw-validator-reviews.md

 - **Execute** is where the main logic of the contract is.
 Add a `WriteReview` message to allow users to write reviews.
 The user must know who they want to write a review for and what it says.
 - **Query** is for reading data from the contract.
 Add 2 queries, one to get all validators available and one to get reviews for a specific validator.

 The `SudoMsg` is a default type not typically used. `Sudo` stands for `Super User DO` where the super user is the chain. **Only** the chain can submit data to this message type.
 A `SetValidators` message is added to allow the chain to update the validators list within the contract.
-This is the pass through from the Cosmos-SDK to the contract.
+This is the pass through from the SDK to the contract.

 ```rust title="src/msg.rs"
 use cosmwasm_schema::{cw_serde, QueryResponses};